observability-lab-cse/observability-lab-workshop/06-alert/README.md

 Each action group is given a unique name and can be used by both Azure Monitor and Service Health alerts.
 An action group can be used across different subscriptions, allowing you to manage your alert actions centrally.

-Let's [create an Action Group](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups) for Email notification!
+Let's [create an Action Group](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups) for Email notification ✉️!

 1. Navigate to the Monitor tab.
 2. Under Monitor, select Alerts.